Birding the East Coast Trail : Witless Bay Ecological Reserve

 At 11 we boarded the boat which was to take us out to the Witless Bay Ecological Reserve and Important Bird Area (IBA), full of excitement at the prospect of seeing several new seabirds to add to our life lists.

-As the boat left the harbour, with loud speakers playing traditional songs, we got a view of the coastline we had just walked along over the past few days.
+As the boat left the harbour, with loudspeakers playing traditional songs, we got a view of the coastline we had just walked along over the past few days.
 Traversing it by boat seemed so effortless, and the geological formations were actually very beautiful from the water.

 As we chugged along the crew gave very detailed and informative descriptions of the geology of the area, and the bird species we might (and did!) see, including Atlantic Puffins, Common Murre, Razorbill Auks, Black-legged Kittiwake, Black or Common Guillemots, Northern Fulmars, Herring Gulls, Thick-billed Murres, Great Black-backed Gulls, Northern Gannets, and Bald Eagles.